-If you have further questions after reading through this section or the plugin is not working according to your expectations, you can acquire additional support.
+If you have further questions after reading the online documenation, the troubleshoot guide or the plugin is not working according to your expectations, you can always ask for help and you can expect a reply within 24 hours (or 48 during weekends).

 define( 'WP_DEBUG', false );